 Significantly improving the way we build, ship and run apps.

-Converting web application to use Docker is obviously more complex than starting with a clean slate.
+Converting web application to use Docker is more involved than starting with a clean slate.
 Our DevOps engineers and developers have done both, converted Nexus web app and built A Perfect Job from scratch.
 Both are very demanding but successful web applications.

 Nexus web application was converted to use Docker so the team can manage every part of the system and control its dependencies.
-Additionally, it was very important to run production like environment on development and local environments so that 4 months long project of migrating the web app to AWS can be monitored in detail and fully tested before deployment.
+Additionally, it was essential to run production like environment on development and local environments so that four months long project of migrating the web app to AWS can be monitored in detail and thoroughly tested before deployment.

-Both projects are using specific sets of environment variables which are built into the Docker container before shipping the image.
+Both projects are using distinct sets of environment variables which are baked into the Docker container before shipping the image to production.

-In both cases our clients gave us the definitive choice on choosing the right technology and apply the best DevOps practices.
-Building the right foundation enables faster deployments, easier implementation of new features, happy users and even happier clients.
+In both cases, our clients gave us a final choice on choosing the right technology and how to apply the best DevOps practices.
+Building the right foundation enables faster deployments, easier implementation of new features, happy users and even more satisfied clients.